jylisadoney/soc/4-syntax.md

 Operator | Description | Example
 ---------| ----------- | -------
-AND | Each result contains all search terms | income AND hunger<br><br>Google Scholar: income hunger "Quotation marks" | Results contain exact phrases | "food insecurity" OR | Each result contains at least one search term | "food insecurity" OR "food security" (Parentheses) | Groups and combines terms | ("food insecurity" OR "food security") AND income NOT | Results do not contain the specified terms | "food insecurity" NOT seniors Asterisk (*) | Enter the root of a search term and replace the ending with an (*) | famil*<br><br>Finds: family, families, etc.
+AND | Each source contains all keywords | income AND hunger<br><br>Google Scholar: income hunger "Quotation marks" | Each source contains the exact phrase | "food insecurity" OR | Each source contains at least one keyword | "food insecurity" OR "food security" (Parentheses) | Groups and combines keywords | ("food insecurity" OR "food security") AND income NOT | Each source does not contain the specified keywords | "food insecurity" NOT seniors Asterisk (*) | Each source includes variations of the keyword | famil*<br><br>Finds: family, families, etc.

 <br>
 Combine search syntax operators: